Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-X6tO45Qd-GI.md

 # [August 10th, 2021 Livestream](../2021-08-10.md)
 ## Q&A: What is with the Mug?
 https://www.youtube.com/watch?v=X6tO45Qd-GI
-This question was possibly duplicated with a more recent answer: [August 17th, 2021 Livestream Q&A: When can I buy my official FICSIT Mug replicas?](./yt-uUr24sBhqmI.md) [https://www.youtube.com/watch?v=uUr24sBhqmI](https://www.youtube.com/watch?v=uUr24sBhqmI)
+This question was possibly duplicated with a more recent answer: [August 24th, 2021 Livestream Q&A: How's the mug going along?](./yt-D_6lMCAJw6o.md) [https://www.youtube.com/watch?v=D_6lMCAJw6o](https://www.youtube.com/watch?v=D_6lMCAJw6o)

 ### Topics